 The post Nargis Periodic Review IV reported that in the Nargis affected areas, the attendance of children age between 11 and 15 decreased from 69% in 2008-2009 school year to 64% in 2009-2010 school year.
 For children age between 5 and 10, the rate dropped from 89-90% to 84% for the same school year.
 One reason cited for non-attendance is the cost associated with education, among them, uniforms, books, stationery and contributions to maintenance and improvement of school facilities.
 Another common reason is because they are required to work in order to supplement the dwindling family income brought upon by the loss of livelihood opportunities and other private assets due to the Cyclone.
-The physical and social impacts of Cyclone Nargis after 2 years are still adversely impacting the education sector, especially in access to education in the country.
-Thus, for greater access to education to be realized by all children of schooling age, disaster risk reduction has to be made part of the broader education agenda of the country.
-In other words, disaster risk reduction should be included in the sectoral Plan, in the formal and non-formal education systems as well as in the construction of school buildings.
+The physical and social impacts of Cyclone Nargis after 2 years are still adversely impacting the education to be realized by all children of schooling age, disaster risk reduction has to be made part of the broader education agenda of the country.
+In other words, disaster risk reduction should be included in the sectoral plan, in the formal and non-formal education systems as well as in the construction of school buildings.

-Firstly, an initial review of the existing Sectoral Plan of the Ministry of Education would have to be undertaken to understand the priorities of the sector and identify where in those priorities disaster risk reduction related objectives could be incorporated.
+An initial review of the existing Sectoral Plan of the Ministry of Education would have to be undertaken to understand the priorities of the sector and identify where in those priorities disaster risk reduction related objectives could be incorporated.
 The assimilation would warrant allocation of adequate resources to DRR mainstreaming efforts in education sector and would help identify more opportunities to keep the knowledge enhancing process going for newcomers as well as to refresh the DRR understandings of current human resources: the education sector authorities, school officials and educators.

-4.6 Enhancing the Efforts of Mainstreaming Disaster Risk Reduction in the Non-formal Education
+4.6 Enhancing the Efforts of Mainstreaming Disaster Risk Reduction in the Nonformal Education

 Building on the existing efforts and taking advantage of the partnerships and networks established after Cyclone Nargis, efforts can be augmented to introduce DRR in non-formal education sector.
 Community Learning Center (CLC) can serve as the bridge between formal education and community based learning; a mechanism that can disseminate effectively DRR related knowledge to the community.
 Community theatre and other inventive techniques can be planned and delivered through CLC.
-In EXCEL and Non-formal Primary Education (NFPE) programs, since considerable amount of basic DRR information has already been in place, more emphasis can be given to programming and conducting extra-curricular activities in relation to life skills subject where students are given assignments to collect data on historical hazards in their villages and surrounding areas.
-Discussion forums can be organized at CLC where EXCEL and NFPE students can take part to present their findings or to generally share information on DRR related topics.
+In EXCEL and Non-formal Primary Education (NFPE) programs, since considerable amount of basic DRR information has already been in place, more emphasis can be given to programming and conducting extracurricular activities in relation to life skills where learners are given assignments to collect data on historical hazards in their villages and surrounding areas.
+Discussion forums can be organized at CLC where EXCEL and NFPE learners can take part to present their findings or to generally share information on DRR related topics.
 A number of NGOs as well as MRCS have launched community centers in Cyclone Nargis affected villages; for example - red cross posts by MRCS, can act as platforms for wider information exchange.